springboardmentor625/job-discovery-platform/docs/API_Documentation.md

 GET /api/jobs/
 ```

-Jobs are returned using server-side pagination.
+Jobs are retrieved using server-side pagination.

 The current page size is: